PeterCamilleri/CX16/README.md

 1. Use the repository folder as-is.

-Through the use of include, object, and library paths it should be possible to place the CX16 root folder someplace accessible, and access the needed files.
+Through the use of include, object, and library paths it should be possible to place the CX16 root folder some place accessible, and access the needed files.

 * PRO: It will be easy to update to newer versions of CX16 by just updating